 Unfortunately, it doesn’t stop there.
 The recent conflict in Ukraine has now created another setback, with more delays as vehicle manufacturers struggle to get the necessary parts that are usually made in the war-torn country.

-Managing director of Silverstone Fleet Management Scott Norville said it has been ‘relentless’ for his Northampton firm and the latest hurdle of further long waiting times for new cars is a tough pill to swallow.
+Managing director of Silverstone Leasing Scott Norville said it has been ‘relentless’ for his Northampton firm and the latest hurdle of further long waiting times for new cars is a tough pill to swallow.

 “A lot of our customers wanted to treat themselves to a new car, which was fantastic, but there was a massive global shortage of vehicles.
 Demand was extremely high, but supply started to struggle.